tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 |---------|----------|---------|------------|
 | 0.001000 | 0.208460 | 0.737043 | 0.173586 |

-Thus, on average it takes ~210ms to process a query of length varying from 0 to 100 words with a standard deviation of ~175ms.
+Thus, on average it takes ~210 ms to process a query of length varying from 0 to 100 words with a standard deviation of ~175 ms.

 ## Upgrading to a database
 ### The relational database approach